Exhibition Design

 Varga Art Consulting & Design

-Hi there!
-I am an independent curator, educator, researcher, and museologist with expertise in museum exhibition design and interpretive planning.
-This background gives me a critical understanding of how best to communicate an object’s historical narrative within exhibition design and interpretive planning processes.
+Hello!
+I am a museologist, museum professional and educator with experience in museum exhibition design and interpretive planning.
+This background gives me a critical understanding of how best to communicate an object’s historical narrative within spatial and visual designs, including an exhibition’s overarching interpretive and experiential goals.
 Experienced in large-scale collection and exhibition management projects, I am committed to fostering engaging and accessible interactions with objects in museums.
 I believe that both critical thinking and imagination are essential to translating museum content to visitors in forms that resonate with their everyday lives.
 When this is achieved, meaning, connection, and clarity can become part of the visitor experience—and a driving force for their return to the museum!
-Across all areas of my work, I am driven by a desire to facilitate meaningful connections with art and the stories artworks have to tell.
+Across all areas of my work, I am driven by a desire to facilitate meaningful connections with objects and the stories they have to tell.

 IMG_8317 (1)